How to Organize a Team in 5 Easy Steps

 4. Observe and get feedback

 After running a test version of your project, you need to observe how it works on practice.
-You need to be very attentive to the performance of your team and what kind of problems it has faced along the way.
-At this stage, you should also collect your team’s feedback.
+You need to be very attentive to the performance of your team and what problems it has faced along the way.
+At this stage, also collect your team’s feedback.

 Be open to it.
 Do not forget that at this point the main goal is to make sure that the chances you implement need to make the team more effective.
 And the best way you can do it is by listening to what people and observing their behavior.
-After running the trial, which is probably going to last for a week or two, you can run an anonymous survey.
-That way you will not miss out on important insights and makes sure that every member of the team had an opportunity to contribute.
+After running the trial, which will probably last for a week or two, you can run an anonymous survey.
+That way you will not miss out on important insights and makes sure that every member of the team contributed.

 5. Adjust the system